Find out all you need to know to fix or maintain your bottom bracket right here, in one place.

 Given the range of press-fit bottom bracket designs, selecting the appropriate bottom bracket tool is most complex in this latest (final) chapter in the bottom bracket’s evolution.
 We’ll cover the issue in detail shortly.

 Each type of BB has a specific tool to fit, often several, which vary by brand.
+(Basic tools for building a bike covered here).

 If you’ve got any bike tools at all, particularly a bottom bracket tool, it’ll probably be a Park Tool.
 The boys in blue have a tool for most situations you’ll encounter, although you pay a premium price for the brand name.